MicrosoftDocs/intellicode/docs/faq.md

 - **Visual Studio bugs:** Use the [Help > Send Feedback > Report a Problem](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) menu.
 If you reproduce the problem before submitting the report, logs will be automatically included in the report.

-- **Feature requests:** [Log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new) and mention that it's a feature request.
+- **Feature requests:** For both Visual Studio and Visual Studio Code, [log a new issue](https://github.com/MicrosoftDocs/intellicode/issues/new) and mention that it's a feature request.

 ## Q. Is this experience only available in English?